 - 1 Shut down the virtual machine. (p.
-36)
+35)

-- 2 Choose Actions > Configure.
+- 2 Choose Actions > Configure > Hardware.

-- 3 In the Video pane, select On or select a version of DirectX from the 3D acceleration menu.
+- 3 In the Graphics pane, select a version of DirectX from the 3D acceleration menu.

 Note: Parallels Tools must be installed (p.
-199) before you can enable 3D acceleration.
+186) before you can enable 3D acceleration.
 Parallels Tools are installed by default when you set up Windows.

-Pause Windows When No Programs Are Open
+Pause Windows When No Applications Are Open

-You can conserve your computer's resources by setting Windows to pause automatically when no Windows programs are open.
-That way, more resources such as RAM and CPU can be used for Mac OS X applications.
+You can conserve your computer's resources by setting Windows to pause automatically when no Windows applications are open.
+That way, more resources such as RAM and CPU can be used for macOS applications.

-To set Windows to pause when no programs are open:
+To set Windows to pause when no applications are open:

-- 1 Do one of the following:

-- Click the Parallels icon | in the menu bar and choose Configure.

-- If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure.

-- 2 Click Options and select Optimization.

-- 3 Select Pause Windows when possible.
+- 1 Do one of the following: - Click the Parallels icon II in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 2 Click Options and select Startup and Shutdown. - 3 Select Pause Windows when possible.